-Door County Learning in Retirement (DCLIR) is a membership organization, non-profit, established and sponsored in partnership with Northeast Wisconsin Technical College (NWTC) Sturgeon Bay Campus.
-We have over 600 members, retired and semi-retired people who desire to explore new and exciting ideas, enjoy being with others to share experiences, knowledge and wisdom, and like making new friends.
+Door County Learning in Retirement (DCLIR) is a non-profit membership organization, established and sponsored in partnership with Northeast Wisconsin Technical College (NWTC), Sturgeon Bay Campus.
+We have over 600 members - retired and semi-retired people who desire to explore new and exciting ideas, as well as enjoy being with others to share experiences, knowledge and wisdom.

 DCLIR classes are located at NWTC - Sturgeon Bay Campus at 229 N. 14th Avenue, Sturgeon Bay.
 Phone (920) 746-4947.

 We are fortunate to have been provided office space and phone by NWTC.
-The LIR office, room 121A, is open Monday-Friday, from 9am-1pm.
+The DCLIR office, Room SC111, is open Monday-Friday, from 9am-1pm.
 Our e-mail address is: email@example.com

 DCLIR offers a year of programming for the $50 annual membership fee.
 The year begins September 1 and ends August 31.
 This includes the Fall and Spring semesters of programming, and any Summer Safari activities as scheduled.
 If you join in January, the Spring semester membership fee is $35.
 There is no limit to the number of courses/activities in which you may participate.